Emleys Hill, New Jersey

-Emleys Hill (also Emley's Hill) is an unincorporated community located within Upper Freehold Township in Monmouth County, New Jersey, United States.
+Emleys Hill (also Emley's Hill) is an unincorporated community located within Upper Freehold Township in Monmouth County, in the U.S. state of New Jersey.
 The settlement is located at the intersection of Emleys Hill Road and Burlington Path Road.

 Emley's Hill United Methodist Church, founded in 1790, is located there.
 Except for the church and adjacent cemetery, the area consists of farmland over rolling hills.